 Just one of the success stories that touched the hearts of those at Draft Gratitude is Captain’s.
 He was 8 years old when Rebecca found him at the New Holland Sale in Pennsylvania on May 4, 2015.
 Rebecca noticed that his eye looked very irritated and painful, but his sweet demeanor shone through.
 “He seemed to know immediately that he was safe when I found him after the sale, he put his head on my chest and let out a huge sigh of relief,” remembers Rebecca.

 Captain’s eye issue turned out to be squamous cell carcinoma, which was removed to keep the cancer from spreading into his skull.
-It was suspected that Captain had lost use of the eye long before the surgery, so adapting to the change didn’t pose a problem to this spunky boy.
-“He rolled in the dirt as soon as he got home, I nearly lost it!” says Rebecca.
-It was hard to believe someone could discard this gentle giant for having a treatable condition.
-Finally, after weeks of recovery, the stitches were removed and Captain was ready for his new life.
-He has since been adopted and spends his days surrounded by love with his forever family.
+It was suspected that Captain had lost use of the eye long before the surgery, so adapting to the change didn’t pose a problem to this gentle giant.
+Captain recovered from his surgery quickly.
+Soon after, he was adopted and spends his days surrounded by love with his forever family.

 Draft Gratitude is an all-volunteer organization, carrying out their mission with the support of dedicated volunteers and contributors.
 “Caring for these deserving draft horses is an honor and we are thrilled to be able to provide a soft landing for as many as we can,” Rebecca says.
 Visit their website to learn about their horses and see how you can get involved and share their passion.